mfoq/To-do-list/README.md

-# To do list RESTful API:
+# To do list RESTful API

 ## Description: